studenttak/modules/0433/mdModule.md

 However, the *implementation* of MD rendering at `GitHub` has many inconsistencies and issues.
 Many of these inconsistencies are discovered and managed in the OER project that hosts this page.
 The architecture of this OER project is as follows:

 * The content is hosted by `github.com`.
 All the MD and associated graphics files are parts of a `GitHub` repository.
 * Content is organized as "modules."
-Each module has its own folder to contain the MD file and potentially additional media files that the MD file references.
+Each module has its folder to contain the MD file and potentially additional media files that the MD file references.
 * The content is processed and published by `github.io`.
 There is a delay in the update of the source material and the actual publication of the content.
 This lag depends on many factors, including the amount of content in a project.

 While `GitHub` can natively do this, this OER project includes the configuration and customization necessary to render MD as correctly as possible.
 Please note that the "preview" of the editor does not render some MD code correctly, especially those involving equations, diagrams (using `Mermade`), and HTML/Javascript for rendering purposes.